numbershape/ml-foundations/01-math-foundations/02-calculus-notes.md

     - What this means graphically:
         - Even though the function sin(πx)/x²-1 is undefined at x=1 (we can't plug in 1 directly because you get 0/0), if we approach x=1 from either side, the y-value approaches -π/2 ≈ -1.571
         - There's a "hole" in the graph at x=1, but if we could "fill it in" naturally, it would be at height -π/2

-- Let's go through it again more generally:
-    - Even though we can't compute f(a)/g(a) at this trouble point (because it will return 0/0), we can ask about this ratio for values of x really close to a, the limit as x approaches a:
-        - lim x -> a, f(x)/g(x) = ?
-        - This is because near x=a, functions behave linearly (like straight lines when zoomed in)
-        - Since both functions START at 0, their values near a are entirely determined by how fast they are changing (their derivatives)
+        - Since both functions start at 0, their values near x=1 are entirely determined by how fast they are changing (their derivatives)
         - Analogy: Two cars start at the same point (position = 0).
 After a tiny time dx:
-            - Car f travels: (speed of f) × time dx
+            - Car f travels: (speed of f) * time dx
-            - Car g travels: (speed of g) × time dx
+            - Car g travels: (speed of g) * time dx
             - Ratio of distances = ratio of speeds
             - The dx's cancel out, so the ratio of f and g near a is about the same as the ratio between their derivatives
-        - lim x -> a, f(x)/g(x) = (df/dx a) / (dg/dx a)
+            - lim(x->a), f(x)/g(x) = (df/dx a) / (dg/dx a)
-    - Whenever we come across some expression that seems to equal 0/0 when we plug in some particular input, we can just take the derivative of the top and bottom expressions and plug in that same trouble input
-        - lim x -> 0, sin(x)/x = cos(0)/1 = 1

 - A tempting but invalid use of L'Hôpital's rule:
     - Say we are trying to discover what the derivative of sin(x) is, without knowing the answer yet
     - We use the definition of the derivative and substitute in sin(x)
-        - f'(x) = lim (h→0) [f(x+h) - f(x)] / h
+        - f'(x) = lim(h→0) f(x+h)-f(x) / h
-        - d(sin)/dx = lim (h→0) [sin(x+h) - sin(x)] / h
+        - d(sin)/dx = lim(h→0) sin(x+h)-sin(x) / h
-    - We notice that when h→0, this becomes 0/0 and decide to use L'Hôpital's rule
+    - We notice that when h → 0, this becomes 0/0 and decide to use L'Hôpital's rule
     - L'Hôpital's rule says: When you have 0/0, take the derivative of the top and bottom
-    - But we don't know the derivative of the denominator, in fact this is what we are trying to figure out
+    - But we don't know the derivative of the denominator, in fact this is what we are trying to figure out!
     - So we already need to know the derivatives we need
     - L'Hôpital's rule is great for evaluating limits, but we can't use it to discover fundamental derivatives like d(sin)/dx, d(cos)/dx, d(e^x)/dx, etc. Those require other creative methods

 - Summary for the L'Hôpital's rule:
+    - Whenever we come across some expression that equals 0/0 when we plug in a particular input, we can take the derivative of the top and bottom expressions and plug in that same input:
+        - lim(x->0), sin(x)/x = cos(0)/1 = 1
-    - If we are trying to find the limit of sin(πx)/(x²-1) as x→1, using L'Hôpital's rule, we:
+    - To find the limit of such a function at the trouble input using L'Hôpital's rule:
         - Take derivatives of numerator and denominator separately
-        - Evaluate those derivatives at x=1 (the point we are approaching)
+        - Evaluate those derivatives at the trouble input (the point we are approaching)
         - Take the ratio of those values
         - This ratio equals the limit at that point